 Score: 8.5/10

-I tapped into Google Assistant on my iPhone to manage my calendar.
-It was able to sync my work calendar, which I use on iOS, with my own.
-When my client pushed a meeting back to Friday, I simply commanded Google to make the change.
-Google Assistant updated the change across my devices without opening a single app.
+When my client pushed a meeting back to Friday, I simply told Gemini to make the change.
+Gemini updated the schedule across my devices without me opening a single app.

 Features